Sleep Apnea 101

 What Is the Alternative to a CPAP/BiPAP/APAP Machine?

-A custom oral appliance, or COA, is an alternative that solves the problems of a ventilator like a CPAP, BiPAP, or APAP machine.
-A COA fits in your mouth like a retainer and is custom-made to fit your teeth so that it’s not uncomfortable.
+An oral appliance therapy, or OAT, is an alternative that solves the problems of a ventilator like a CPAP, BiPAP, or APAP machine.
+A OAT fits in your mouth like a retainer and is custom-made to fit your teeth so that it’s not uncomfortable.
 There’s no machine or motor that can make noise while you sleep and it’s small so it’s easy to transport.

-How Does a Custom Oral Appliance Treat Sleep Apnea?
+How Does an oral appliance therapy Treat Sleep Apnea?

-Instead of clearing blockages in the airway with a stream of air coming from a machine, a COA instead prevents those blockages from occurring in the first place.
-The custom oral appliance does two things.
+Instead of clearing blockages in the airway with a stream of air coming from a machine, a OAT instead prevents those blockages from occurring in the first place.
+The oral apliance therapy does two things.
 First, it keeps your airways open by positioning your lower jaw further forward.
 Secondly, it prevents your tongue and the muscles in the back of the throat from collapsing into the airway and blocking it.

 Are You Using a CPAP Machine?

-Contact us for a custom oral appliance, a more comfortable alternative.
+Contact us for an oral appliance therapy, a more comfortable alternative.